 My sense of purpose is keeping the house nice, keeping the garden nice, doing any repairs that need doing, helping anybody else ...
 Generally, from day to day just keeping the machine going, keeping everything nice and neat.
-Male, 93, Community
+Male, 93, Community maintain activities of daily living, home maintenance and assistance to attend events or activities outside of the home.

-Some adults considered themselves to be fiercely independent and reluctant to seek help with any
+Some adults considered themselves to be fiercely independent and reluctant to seek help with any aspect of their lives.
+Others recognised the need to seek a degree of formal or informal support to